 Usually you need to improve the annotations in your source code.
-Sometimes you need to improve annotations in a library that your program uses (see Chapter 31, page 186).
+Sometimes you need to improve annotations in a library that your program uses (see Chapter 33, page 198).

 • There is a weakness in the type-checker.
 Your code is safe - it never suffers the error at run time - but the checker cannot prove this fact.
+(It is not omniscient, and it works modularly: when type-checking a method m, it relies on the types, but not the code, of variables and methods used by m.)

 If possible, rewrite your code to be simpler for the checker to analyze; this is likely to make it easier for people to understand, too.
-If that is not possible, suppress the warning (see Chapter 28); be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.
+If that is not possible, suppress the warning (see Chapter 30); be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.

 (Do not add an if test that can never fail, just to suppress a warning.
-Adding a gratuitous if clutters the code and confuses readers, who will assume that every if condition can evaluate to true or false.
+Adding a gratuitous if clutters the code and confuses readers.
+A reader should assume that every if condition can evaluate to true or false.
 It can be acceptable to add an if test that throws a descriptive error message.)